-While rolling try to give a square shape from the beginning as we want to make a square at the end.
+While you are rolling, try to give a square shape from the beginning as we want to make a square in the end.

 Make 11 inch (28cm)square.
 If your kitchen is too hot during the rolling, you can put the dough in the freezer for 5 minutes to avoid the butter melting.
 You can repeat this step as needed.

 Next, you can either make 4 large apple turnovers by cutting the dough diagonally and vertically from the middle,